What is Endometriosis?

 Interestingly, it is not uncommon for women to first receive a diagnosis of endometriosis when they are seeking treatment for infertility.
 In fact, of women who experience infertility, 20-50% will have a diagnosis of endometriosis.
 Uterine tissue that grows abnormally in the fallopian tube may prevent fertilization and subsequent implantation of an embryo.
 Fortunately, many women who have endometriosis are able to conceive without difficulty and have children naturally.
 A combination of medical and surgical intervention often helps to improve pregnancy rates.

 There are many treatment options for endometriosis including nonsteroidal anti-inflammatory drugs – a variety of medications that adjust the hormones in the body -- and surgical therapy.
-Surgical therapy for endometriosis is a minimally invasive (laparoscopic or robotic) procedure in which endometriosis is removed in an effort to normalize the pelvic or abdominal structures.
+Surgical therapy for endometriosis popup: yes is a minimally invasive (laparoscopic or robotic) procedure in which endometriosis is removed in an effort to normalize the pelvic or abdominal structures.
 Several studies show that patients with endometriosis who undergo surgery experience a significant improvement in their symptoms.

 Because endometriosis is a chronic condition, it is possible that symptoms can return.
 Management of this disease may be a continual process.
 For this reason, it is important to speak to your doctor and come up with a long term, individualized treatment plan that best suits your needs.

 In some cases, patients with endometriosis may require additional fertility care treatments after undergoing gynecological surgery in order to achieve pregnancy.
 Some of the most common fertility treatments for patients with endometriosis include: